hphelion/documentation/commercial/GA1/commercial.install-GA-JSON.md

 2. Locate the appropriate file in the `/tripleo/config` directory.
 This directory is created when the installation package is extracted.

+	* `esx-custom-ips.json` - Use this file for installing HP Helion OpenStack with ESX hypervisor support.
-	* `esx-custom-ips-vlan.json` - Use this file for installing HP Helion OpenStack with ESX hypervisor support.
+	* `esx-custom-ips-vlan.json` - Use this file for installing HP Helion OpenStack with ESX hypervisor support with a VLAN provider network.
 	* `kvm-custom-ips.json` - Use this file for installing HP Helion OpenStack with KVM hypervisor support.

 3. Optionally, make a backup copy of the JSON file in case it is needed.

+	**Example:**

-		cp kvm-custom-ips.json kvm-custom-ips.json-backup
+		cp esx-custom-ips.json esx-custom-ips.json-backup

 4. Open the JSON file and edit the environment variable listed below.